Ashkelon |

 In 2006 the gate structure was damaged by the weather.
 The problems that were identified include the disintegration of building material and the detachment of the mudbrick mass from the walls.
 The mudbrick mass was eroded and washed away by the rainfall to such an extent that parts of the building mass have been lost.
 This damage has undermined the structural stability of the edifice and other built remains in its vicinity.
 In the wake of this the Nature and Parks Authority initiated measures for the conservation of the gate compound that also included restoration work, new construction (reconstruction) and illustration and presentation [1].

-• The conservation of the mudbricks and their restoration utilizing material consisting of the same original composition.
+The intervention at the site included: • The documentation of the damage. • The conservation of the mudbricks and their restoration utilizing material consisting of the same original composition.
 New mudbricks were cast that were identical in their size, texture and production technique as the original mudbricks.
-The brickwork that was missing from the walls was also completed.
+The brickwork that was missing from the walls was also completed. • The stabilization and solidification of disintegrating mudbricks by means of impregnating them with lime water. • The construction of an arch made of kurkar above the northern entrance for the purpose of illustration. • The construction of engineering supports for the mudbrick walls at the southern entrance of the gate by means of arches and sheets of laminated wood.

 The opinions concering the reconstruction of the gate arch were and remain at odds with each other.
 At the crux of the matter is the question regarding the shape of the arch.
 This is because the finds that were uncovered at the site do not provide an unequivocal answer in this matter and such a situation contradicts the norms of international conservation.
 Nevertheless, after discussing the matter at length and examining alternatives a decision was reached to conserve the arch.
 Because of this planning, engineering and conservation work was done with the aim of solving technical problems such as the load bearing capacity of the original walls owing to their degraded preservation; the uncertainty with regard to the size of the voussoirs and their original shape remained unresolved.
 Moreover, it was necessary to stabilize the gate structure with such a degree of new construction as to allow the public to pass safely through the gate.